tegos-article/article-laravel-managing-hierarchical-data/1-article.md

 ## Final Thoughts

 Managing hierarchical data structures?
 Not exactly a walk in the park.
-Laravel gives you plenty of options-whether you’re setting up recursive relationships, leveraging SQL CTEs, or tuning for speed with nested sets.
+Laravel gives you plenty of options-whether you're setting up recursive relationships, leveraging SQL CTEs, or tuning for speed with nested sets.

 Each strategy has its place: